evert/evert.github.com/_posts/2023/2023-03-30-switching-to-fedora.md

 ### Non-free stuff

 Fedora does not ship with things that aren't open source.
-Nothing against that philosphy (awesome in fact), but personally I don't mind adding some binaries for a better experience.
+Nothing against that philosophy (awesome in fact), but personally I don't mind adding some binaries for a better experience.

 I miss Ubuntu's [Additional Drivers][6] tool, because it told me what to